ginsen/photosort/README.md

 ### As a Global Composer Install

+Alternatively, you may use Composer to download and install PhotoSort as well as its dependencies.

 This is probably the best way when you have other tools like phpunit and other tools installed in this way:

 ```bash